Murder of Fiona Chafoulais

 The murder of Fiona Chafoulais, known as the Affaire Fiona (in English: "Fiona Case"), was a crime committed in France in 2013.
-The 5-years-old Chafoulais was beaten to death by her mother Cécile Bourgeon and her mother's companion Berkane Makhlouf.
+The 5-year-old Chafoulais was beaten to death by her mother Cécile Bourgeon and her mother's companion Berkane Makhlouf.
 The girl's body was never found, as the accused did not remember the place of burial.

 Following a fourth trial in December 2020 in Lyon, Cécile Bourgeon and Berkane Makhlouf were sentenced to 20 years and 18 years of imprisonment respectively.

 Context

 Cécile Bourgeon, Fiona's mother, had a troubled childhood.
 Her parents divorced when she was five years old, and her school career was average.
 With her partner Nicolas Chafoulais, Fiona and Eva's father, she fell into drug addiction.
 After her breakup in 2011 with Nicolas Chafoulais, Cécile Bourgeon continued a chaotic life, between addiction and short-lived romantic relationships.
 She was raped by Adel Souissi on 5 May 2012, a year before the girl's disappearance.
 According to her lawyers, she "fell after this rape, particularly into pathological drug addiction" (heroin, cocaine and hashish).
 It was after this episode that she got into a relationship with Berkane Makhlouf, a man with a disorderly background, described by witnesses as violent, perverse and paranoid.

 The latter, born to an Algerian father who died in his youth, is from Nevers.
 He grew up in a large family and his mother was ill and overwhelmed, which led Berkane to be taken into care and then to end up living on the street.
 He lived off drug trafficking, and known to the police for acts of violence and drug use, he was nicknamed "drug dump" in Clermont-Ferrand.
 He was also known for being jealous and possessive.
 He had a boy named Bilal with Cécile, born in August 2013, before their arrest.